ktech99/Info201_Final_Repository/README.md

 questions

 ## Reflection and conclusions
-- Crime rates in fact, decreased drastically after marijuana legalization [insert stats]
+- Crime rates in fact, decreased drastically after marijuana legalization as shown in the graphs
-- Area with most density of crime is --- across all years
+- Area with most density of crime is Downton Seattle across all years
 - Our data could be more helpful if we had Seattle PD response times so that we could assess their effectiveness